 Consensus-building

-There is broad consensus on the desirability of a market economy.
-However, considerable conflict exists over the details of economic organization, especially since the transition to a presidential system, which grants the presidency a monopoly on decision-making.
-While the concentration of power in the excessively powerful executive renders reconciliation and consensus-building difficult, the new governance model continuously sidelines opponents in the decision-making and strategic planning processes of both the economy and political system.
+Overall, the concentration of power in the excessively powerful executive renders reconciliation and consensus-building difficult.
+Moreover, the presidential governance model continuously and increasingly sidelines opponents in the decision-making and strategic planning processes of both the economy and political system.

 Consensus on goals